 When the pain starts, relax your workouts and try R.I.C.E.
 To ease pain and reduce swelling, R.I.C.E.—rest, ice, compression, and elevation—is always good advice.
 You can keep exercising, but go easy and try a different activity that won’t irritate your inflamed IT band.
-Apply ice wrapped in a towel or something for 20 minutes at a time a few times a day, or try massaging your knee with a big old ice cube for 5 minutes.
+Apply ice (or reusable cold gel packs like these on Amazon) wrapped in a towel or something for 20 minutes at a time a few times a day, or try massaging your knee with a big old ice cube for 5 minutes.
 Heaven.
 Bracing probably isn’t necessary for minor IT band injuries, but elevating your leg can reduce swelling.

 Stretch and strengthen your hips and IT band.
 This should clear up your pain and keep it from coming back, as long as you maintain your new strength and flexibility.
 Specifically, you’re going to want to work on your upper leg muscles, your hip muscles, and the iliotibial band.
 Even though it’s just your IT band acting up, all of these muscles need to be in tip-top shape to solve your problem and to reduce future injury.
 A certified physical therapist can give you a routine, but I’ve listed some simple exercises in the sidebar as a starting place.